-Herzog coupled her findings with a 2-year-old environmental study completed by Jon Harbor, Purdue associate professor of earth and atmospheric science, that showed widespread seeding and mulching on a residential construction site reduced soil erosion by up to 86 percent and significantly reduced the levels of phosphorus washed into to nearby rivers.
-The study was published in the journal Physical Geography.
+His comments were echoed by Herzog in her study, who cited findings from an environmental study by Jon Harbor, Purdue associate professor of earth and atmospheric science, that showed widespread seeding and mulching on a residential construction site reduced soil erosion by up to 86 percent.

 The research group now is tracking the sale of seeded and unseeded lots in the same areas to determine the actual differences in the selling prices and in how quickly the lots sell.

-Herzog's project was supported by a grant from the Great Lakes Commission.
+The project is supported by a grant from the Great Lakes Commission.

 Purdue News Service: (765) 494-2096; e-mail, firstname.lastname@example.org